 Exploring the Bay of Naples

-Anybody who comes to the Campania region and does not visit the Bay of Naples will be missing the opportunity of experiencing the traditions, history and natural beauty of some of Italy's most loved cities and islands.
+Anyone who comes to the Campania region and does not visit the Bay of Naples will be missing the opportunity of experiencing the traditions, history and natural beauty of some of Italy's most beloved cities and islands.

 Sorrento is one of the most important towns to visit from Hotel Santa Caterina.
 With its position directly above the sea, Sorrento enjoys superb views over the entire Bay of Naples.
 The historic center, characterized by its maze of narrow roads and alleyways, is the perfect place to buy the town's traditional hand-crafted wooden items, exquisite coral jewelery and quality leather goods.
 The arched Cloister of St Francis, filled with magnificent palm trees and great cascades of purple bougainvillea, is well worth visiting.